S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Abstract:** False

+**Description:**

-**Description:** The units designation for an Interval is slightly different than other complexTypes.
-This complexType is composed of a units name and a URI because in a ReferenceRange parent there can be different units for different ranges.
-Example: A XdQuantity of temperature can have a range in degrees Fahrenheit and one in degrees Celsius.
+The units designation for an Interval is slightly different than other complexTypes.
+This complexType is composed of a units name and a URI because in a reference range parent there can be different units for different ranges.
+Example: A XdQuantity of temperature can have a range of degrees Fahrenheit and one in degrees Celsius.

-The derived complexType in the DM has these values fixed by the modeler.
+The derived complexType in the Data Model has these values fixed by the modeler.

 ....